 Grip socks are a good example of socks that can help you avoid blisters as they have grip elements that reduce the slide of your feet inside the shoe, thus resulting in lesser friction.

 A good idea is to wear a polypropylene sock pair under the one that’s made from cotton.
-By doing this, the cotton sock should absorb the moisture.
-Two pairs of socks will also do a better job at reducing friction than only one pair would.
+By doing this, the cotton sock should absorb moisture.
+Two pairs of socks will also do a better job of reducing friction than only one pair would.
 However, beware of wearing bulky socks, as they can fold inside the cleat and create some friction points on your skin.